-As of December 31, 2015 carrying amount of intangible assets with an indefinite useful life (licenses for banking operations, which are expected to be renewed indefinitely) are recognized with a value of 283,722 (183,076 for 2014 and 2013).
+As of December 31, 2016, the carrying amount of intangible assets with an indefinite useful life (licenses for banking operations, which are expected to be renewed indefinitely) is recognized with a value of 183 (2015 - 284).
 Intangible assets with an indefinite useful life are recorded by the Group at the date of acquisition of QIWI Bank JSC and Rapida LTD on September 24, 2010 and June 2, 2015 respectively.

-For the purpose of intangible assets with indefinite useful life impairment test the Company estimated the recoverable amounts of each asset as fair value less costs of disposal on the basis of comparative method and cost approach.
-Under the valuation using the comparative method the Group considered similar third-parties transactions for acquisition of banks or bank organization that holds licenses identical to the Group's ones.
+For the purpose of the impairment test of the intangible assets with indefinite useful life, the Company estimated the recoverable amounts of each asset as fair value less costs of disposal on the basis of comparative method and cost approach.
+Under the valuation using the comparative method the Group considered similar third-party's transactions for acquisition of banks or bank organization that holds licenses identical to the Group's ones.
 Under the valuation using the cost approach the Group considered outflows required to meet the requirements for a minimum amount of equity to be held by the bank or bank organization with licenses similar to the Group ones according to current legislation (Level 3).

-Key assumption used in fair value less cost of disposal calculations is expected outflows to acquire license on the open market.
+The key assumption used in fair value less cost of disposal calculations is expected outflows to acquire license on the open market.